 In all the examples treated here, the directional p-value can be computed in R (R Development Core Team, 2012) by first fitting a full and a constrained generalized linear model using glm, and then computing the one-dimensional integral with integrate.
-The only non-standard aspect is the determination of t{max} in (11).
+The only non-standard aspect is the determination of t{max} in (10).
 For contingency tables, as discussed in §4.1, t{max} can be obtained explicitly if the hypothesis is nested in the saturated model.
 If the hypothesis is nested in an unsaturated model, as in the last example in §4.1, then t{max} is reached when margins of certain subtables are zero; a general treatment is given in Fienberg and Rinaldo (2012).
 Our implementation for cases where t{max} is not available explicitly simply fits the model for increasing values of t until the maximum likelihood estimate reaches the boundary of the parameter space.

 For some of the contingency table examples in $\S4$, algorithms are available to compute the exact p-value, conditional on the table margins.
 The commercial package StatXact (Mehta, 1991) uses a network algorithm for this computation, but for larger sample sizes some type of sampling is usually needed.
 The R package exactLoglinTest (Caffo, 2006) uses either importance sampling or Markov chain sampling; both are built on a normal approximation to the Poisson distribution.
 This package can be used to test independence, although we found in applying it to the data of Table 2 that careful tuning of the algorithm was needed.
-Conditional simulation can also be implemented with the Metropolis-Hastings algorithm (Diaconis and Sturmfels, 1998; Forster et al., 1996, 2003; Smith et al., 1996), but ensuring irreducibility of the resulting chain is not straightforward in general, and so far as we know no general code is available for this.
-Caffo and Booth (2003) gives a helpful overview of Monte Carlo methods for log linear models.
+Other Metropolis-Hastings algorithms for conditional simulation can also be implemented (Diaconis and Sturmfels, 1998; Forster et al., 1996, 2003; Smith et al., 1996), but ensuring irreducibility of the resulting chain is again not straightforward in general, and so far as we know no general code is available for this.
+Caffo and Booth (2003) give a helpful overview of Monte Carlo methods for log linear models.

-Unconditional simulation from the fitted model would be expected to give lower theoretical accuracy than the approach described above, and although precision can be improved by nested simulation (Davison and Hinkley, 1997, §4.5) the computational burden would then greatly increase.
-An unconditional approach is proposed in DiCiccio and Young (2008), but it seems to be available only for scalar parameters of interest.
+Naive bootstrap simulation from the fitted model would be expected to give lower theoretical accuracy than the approach described above, as it is unconditional, rather than conditioned on the sufficient statistics.
+Although precision can be improved by nested simulation (Davison and Hinkley, 1997, §4.5) the computational burden would then greatly increase.
+A more accurate unconditional approach due to DiCiccio and Young (2008) seems to be available only for scalar parameters of interest.

-The balance between mathematical elegance and computational brute force is a matter of taste, but even practical considerations suggest that the demonstrated accuracy of the directional approach makes it worthy of broad consideration.
-It has the added advantage that the same method can be used in continuous models.
+The balance between mathematical elegance and computational brute force is a matter of taste, but even practical considerations suggest that the demonstrated accuracy of the directional approach makes it worthy of consideration.
+Unlike the computational methods mentioned above, it has the added advantage that the same paradigm holds for both discrete and continuous models.